prolajumokeoni/todo-list/README.md

 - Open your terminal or command line
 - Run `git clone` and Paste the link
 - After the clone, type in the command `cd to-do-list` to access the directory on the terminal
+- Run `npm i` to install
-- Run `npm start` and it will automatically load in your browser
+- - Run `npm start` and it will automatically load in your browser

 👤 **Oni Olajumuke Priscilla**